Algorithms and Theory - overview

 IBM researchers have access to an extensive array of challenging problems that motivate innovative solutions and, at the same time, constantly push the theoretical state-of-the-art with the development of new algorithms and new optimization techniques.
 We provide innovative, custom solutions to business and industrial problems that are at the boundaries of what can be solved today.

-- Ken Clarkson: Computational geometry, design and analysis of algorithms, optimization.
+- Ken Clarkson: Matrix computations, computational geometry, algorithms, optimization.

 - Ronald Fagin (IBM Fellow): Logic, complexity theory, database principles, reasoning about knowledge, information retrieval.